kaqa/SData-2.0/index.md

             for development teams and architects

+Included in the site are older but still valid specifications:
-Vesion 1.1 of the standard is the basis on which the most current version (2.0) is built.
+* Vesion 1.1 of the standard is the basis on which the current version (2.0) is built.
 The focus is on ATOM+xml and REST as applicable primarily for integrating applications.
 The specification contained herein maintains its validity in the context of the 2.0 release.

-SData Sync describes the synchronization protocol underlying compliant applications.
+* SData Sync describes the synchronization protocol underlying compliant applications.

 ## Conventions used on the site